al3913/DisasterReliefFoundation/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+Sprint 4 -

+16 Passed Tests
+11 Failed Tests -> (Mostly features that had to be cut to meet the Sprint 3 Deadline) 0 User Stories not

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's